Australasian Recycling Label: Discussing Symbols ♻️

 In Australasia (Australia and New Zealand), there exists a label called Australasia Recycling Label developed by Planet Ark.

-It provides you with easy-to-understand information in recycling.
-Additionally, it removes confusion, a time-saver, and reduces the possibility of waste going into landfills.
+It provides you with easy-to-understand information about recycling.
+Additionally, it removes confusion, is a time-saver, and reduces the possibility of waste going into landfills.

 Please have a look at their official website to learn more.